Reactongraph/reason-react-project-demo/README.md

 # reason-react-project-demo

+## Description
-This project contains the source code for a todo application built with ReasonReact and BuckleScript
+This POC contains the source code for a Todo application built with ReasonReact and BuckleScript.
+A user can add and remove items from this list.
+It also contains a Login and a Sign Up page.

 ## Preview
 ![screenshot from 2019-02-22 12-42-40](https://user-images.githubusercontent.com/37612566/53225884-6e50cd80-369f-11e9-990e-ce2b2805a1bc.png)
 ![screenshot from 2019-02-21 11-53-46](https://user-images.githubusercontent.com/37612566/53148044-75100f80-35cf-11e9-9988-7f443fe5a834.png)
 ![screenshot from 2019-02-21 11-53-49](https://user-images.githubusercontent.com/37612566/53148045-75100f80-35cf-11e9-8dd0-528526f6ddf1.png)

-## Description
-This POC contains the source code for a Todo application built with ReasonReact and BuckleScript.
-A user can add and remove items from this list.
-It also contains a Login and a Sign Up page.

 ## Getting Started